carpentries/instructor-training/_episodes/05-memory.md

 Regardless of its exact size, which may differ across people and contexts, we know that short-term memory is limited.
 This has important implications for teaching.
-If we present our learners with large amounts of information, without giving them the opportunity to practice using it (and thereby transfer it into long-term memory), they won't retain the material as well as if we present small amounts of information interspersed with practice opportunities.
+If we present our learners with large amounts of information, without giving them the opportunity to practice using it (and thereby transfer it into long-term memory), they will not retain the material as well as if we present small amounts of information interspersed with practice opportunities.
 This is yet another reason why going slowly and using frequent formative assessment is important.